 Is food provided at shelter?

 We provide most food and hygiene products; however, there may be something that you or your children need for dietary reasons or maybe your children will only eat certain foods in which case we will work with you to purchase these items.
-We do carry necessary products for your baby like diapers, bottles, formula, sippy cups, etc.

 Can I have visitors at shelter?